-Washington, D.C. -- U.S. Senate Republican Leader Mitch McConnell made the following statement on the Senate floor Thursday regarding a vote on legislation that would cut government spending now, cap it in the future and approve a constitutional amendment to balance the federal budget:
+Washington, D.C. -- U.S. Senate Republican Leader Mitch McConnell made the following statement on the Senate floor Tuesday regarding a vote on the President's partisan stimulus and tax hike plan:

 In the Weekly Republican Address, Senate Republican Policy Committee Chairman John Thune explains how President Obama's economic and regulatory policies are making things worse.